Power Battle Watch Car

-Power Battle Watch Car is an animated television series produced by SAMG Animation, in association with Hyundai Motor Company, Innocen Worldwide (an in-house advertisement agency within Hyundai Motor Group) and CJ E&M.
+Power Battle Watch Car is an animated television series produced by SAMG Animation, in association with Hyundai Motor Company, Innocen Worldwide (an in-house advertisement agency within Hyundai Motor Group), Union Investment Partners and CJ E&M.

 The show also goes by the title Wrist Racers; this title is used in the UK and Mesin Duel in the Malaysia.
-The show also has similarities with the Pokémon TV series, in that humans train and battle along side non human allies.
+The show also has similarities with the Pokémon TV series, in that humans train and battle alongside non-human allies.

 Plot

-The series is set in the near future.
-An automobile company named JHC Motors has created the Watch Cars, which are miniature sentient robotic cars that have become good companions to children and adults alike.
+The series is set in "the not so near future".
+An automobile company named JHC Motors has created high-tech toy cars for kids, WatchCars, which are miniature sentient robotic cars that have become good companions to children and adults alike.
 Ever since, Watch Cars have become a global trend.
-The Watch Car Battle League is a competition where Watch Cars battle alongside their trainers.
+The WatchCar Battle League is a competition where WatchCars battle alongside their trainers.
 Jino, one of the young Watch Car Masters, goes to the Watch Car Battle League with his Watch Car Bluewill.
-As the undefeated and undisputed champion of the league, Kai remains a legend.
-Jino and his WatchCar Bluewill have to jump over all obstacles ahead to defeat him and become the new league champion.
-Meanwhile, the evil organization the Black Shadows attempts to eliminate all Watch Cars using their Monster Watch Cars.
+As the undefeated and undisputed champion of the league, Kai, Jino's opponent, remains a legend.
+Jino and his WatchCar Bluewill dodge various obstacles ahead to defeat him and become the new league champion.
+Meanwhile, the evil organization the Black Shadows attempts to eliminate all WatchCars using their "Monster WatchCars".

-Can Jino, his friends Ari, Maru, Roy and their Watch-Car s overcome their hurdles?
-Lock and load!
-The most intriguing adventure has started!